-Here’s a really fun fact about real estate—there are houses in the US and around the world built purely out of spite.
-Be it a soldier angry at his brother for stealing his inheritance or an LGBTQ+ member looking to stick it to the Westboro Baptist Church, these houses are built purely to disrupt and annoy.
+Here’s a really fun fact about real estate: there are houses in the US and around the world built purely out of spite.
+Be it a soldier angry at his brother for stealing his inheritance or an LGBTQ+ member looking to stick it to the Westboro Baptist Church, these houses were built purely to disrupt and annoy.

 18. Real estate photography statistics show that homes with high-quality photos taken of them sell 32% faster.